ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 Deploying the test suites
 =======================================================================================================================

-This section describes the deployment of the Exchange Server EAS Protocol test suites on the test suite client and the SUT.
-The Exchange Server EAS Protocol test suites are packaged in a .zip file which is available on [Microsoft Connect](http://go.microsoft.com/fwlink/?LinkId=516921).
+This section describes the deployment of Exchange Server EAS Protocol Test Suites on the test suite client and the SUT.
+Exchange Server EAS Protocol Test Suites are packaged in a .zip file which is available on [Microsoft Connect](http://go.microsoft.com/fwlink/?LinkId=516921).
-Once you download the test suites, you need to perform the following steps in order to be able to successfully configure the test suites.
+Once you've downloaded the test suites, perform the following steps to successfully configure the test suites.

-1. Extract the **Exchange Server EAS Protocol Test Suites** folder to a directory of your choice on the test suite client.
+1. Extract the **Exchange Server EAS Protocol Test Suites** folder from the zip file to a directory of your choice on the test suite client.

 2. Copy the **SUT** folder under **…\\Exchange Server EAS Protocol Test